ASNA/SunFarm/docs/data-files-used.md

 permalink: /data-files-used/
 ---

-The Sample Customer Application uses existing files created on IBMi.
+The Sample Customer Application uses existing files created on IBM i.

 SunFarm Migration expects those files to have been previously Migrated to Microsoft SQL Database.